stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 ### MAC address

-Your MAC address is stored in your BIOS since you'll owerwite the BIOS with Libreboot we need to have the MAC address.
-Your MAC address is written on Latop however I recommend to boot from GNU/Linux and copy/paste it from the ```ifconfig``` or the ```ip a``` command.
+Your MAC address is stored in your BIOS since you'll overwite the BIOS with Libreboot we need to have the MAC address.
+Your MAC address is written on Laptop however I recommend to boot from GNU/Linux and copy/paste it from the ```ifconfig``` or the ```ip a``` command.

 ### EC update

-It's recommented to update your current BIOS to get the lastest [EC firmware](https://libreboot.org/faq.html#ec-embedded-controller-firmware).
-My system has a cdrom drive I updated the BIOS with a CDROM.
+It's recommended to update your current BIOS to get the latest [EC firmware](https://libreboot.org/faq.html#ec-embedded-controller-firmware).
+My system has a CDROM drive I updated the BIOS with a CDROM.

 ## Prepare the Raspberry-pi